Adult Sunday Classes and Studies

-GHUMC has approximately 4 D-Groups to attend that occur at different times and days of the week.
+GHUMC has approximately 6 D-Groups that occur at different times and days of the week.
 D-Groups are fun, as well as challenging, and a place to meet Christ AND a place to grow into Christ-likeness.
 Jesus said, “Come and follow me.”

 United Methodist Women